Access heights more efficiently, faster, and safer with Australia’s most extensive range.

 There are two broad categories of accessories which are available, depending on the exact machine you choose.
 These are either factory fitted, or optional extras.

 Factory fitted accessories

 This will largely depend on the machine you opt for.
 From 12 to 20 metre spider lift can be towed with a 3.5 tonne GVM vehicle, while larger lifts may require a rigid truck, with its higher towing capacity.

 Yet even with a large spider lift, you won’t need to factor in the cost of a low loader with ramps and the like.

-Monitor Lifts imported the very first spider lifts – made by Finnish company Leguan – into Australia in 1997.
-Today, Monitor Lifts are Australia’s leading provider of spider lifts, and are still proudly importing quality Leguan products and two additional makes into the country.
+Monitor imported the very first spider lifts – made by Finnish company Leguan – into Australia in 1997.
+Today, Monitor are Australia’s leading provider of spider lifts, and are still proudly importing quality Leguan products and two additional makes into the country.

-To find out how a spider lift could offer you a more efficient access solution, call Monitor Lifts on 1800 025 024 or contact us online.
+To find out how a spider lift could offer you a more efficient access solution, call Monitor on 1800 025 024 or contact us online.